 Every status can be the first status sent to the Seller but from there further statuses must follow a defined order (see section 7.1, rule OP-BR111-R012).

-Maximum Response time 3 days – The Seller should receive the first Invoice Response within 3 working days.
-In the case when the Buyer has sent an Invoice Response to the Seller for previous Invoice(s) and if the Seller doesn’t receive an Invoice Response for particular Invoice within maximum response time then the Seller can have a justified expectation that Invoice is not in process in Buyer’s side.
+Maximum time for first response 3 days – The Seller should receive the first Invoice Response within 3 working days.
+By receiving the first Response message the Seller will know that an Invoice has been received by the Buyer and what its status is.
+However, if the Seller does not receive any response he should wait 3 working days before contacting the Buyer to query whether the Invoice was received.
+A Buyer who has received an invoice should therefore provide a first Response before that time to notify the Seller that it has been received and what its status is.

-The minimum set of Statuses that must be supported by a Buyer is “In Process”, “Rejected” and “Approved”.
+The minimum set of Statuses that must be supported by a Buyer is “Message acknowledged”, “Rejected” and “Approved”.

-The Status codes used in an Invoice Response message are defined in the below table.
+The Status codes used in an Invoice Response message are defined in the below table and are a subset UNECE code list 4343 with additional codes.
 The columns in the below table shall be understood as follows:

 Status code The code that defines the status of the reference document, e.g. Invoice.